-As a kid, I remember thinking that Aquaman was commonly understood to the “wuss” hero of the DC Comic universe, paling in coolness in comparison to other more prolific names, such as Batman, Wonder Woman and The Flash.
+As a kid, I remember thinking that Aquaman was commonly understood to be the lamest hero of the DC Comic universe, paling in coolness in comparison to other more prolific names, such as Batman, Wonder Woman and The Flash.
 However, in their new films, it seems like DC has made a concerted effort to propel Aquaman to total bad— status.

 It helps, in part, that the movie industry’s innovations in CGI have finally allowed DC to showcase Aquaman’s capabilities in all their awe-inducing splendor, something that was impossible before underwater kingdoms could be faithfully recreated on the silver screen.
 It could also be why audiences haven’t seen Aquaman in this light before; filmmakers simply haven’t had the resources necessary to bring Aquaman to life in such a powerful way.

 Indeed, moviegoers in 2018 have seen the boundaries of special effects tested like never before.
-Although Marvel Studios seems to have a firm grip on superhero cinema excellence, the DC films are building a strong reputation as well.
+Although Marvel Studios seems to have a firm grip on superhero cinema excellence, DC films are building a strong reputation as well.
 The following five films are ranked in ascending order, and will feature a note on how “Aquaman” might fit into the picture.

 5. Suicide Squad (2016)